automaniac/node-red-contrib-pcap/README.md

     brew install libpcap

-Then change to your node-red installation directory and then run:
+Then change to your node-red installation sudo directory and then run:

-    npm install pcap

     npm install https://github.com/automaniac/node-red-contrib-pcap